adeyemiadeoye/p-balm/README.md

     pip install -e .

-Note: The MM example  requires Gurobi Optimizer.
-To run, you need to obtain a Gurobi license.
-You can download Gurobi from the [Gurobi website](https://www.gurobi.com/downloads/gurobi-software/) and follow the installation instructions.
-For academic users, you can request a free academic license from Gurobi.
+Note:
+- **Gurobi Optimizer**: Required for the MM example.
+Obtain a license from the [Gurobi website](https://www.gurobi.com/downloads/gurobi-software/).
+Academic users can request a free license.
 The Gurobi Optimizer is a registered trademark of Gurobi Optimization, LLC.
-We acknowledge the use of Gurobi in our research.
+We acknowledge its use in our research.

+- **Alpaqa**: The code also depends on [Alpaqa](https://github.com/kul-optec/alpaqa).
+Ensure compliance with the LGPL terms.